clojure-lsp/clojure-lsp/docs/settings.md

 ### Classpath scan

-clojure-lsp needs to analyze the whole project and its dependencies to understand your code for most features, during the startup clojure-lsp will try to find the classpath of your project to pass to clj-kondo later.
+clojure-lsp needs to analyze the whole project and its dependencies to understand your code for most features, during the startup clojure-lsp will try to find the classpath of your project spawning a process like `lein` or `clojure`.

-You can configure how clojure-lsp should find the classpath with the `project-specs` setting, but keep in mind that usually the [default](https://github.com/clojure-lsp/clojure-lsp/blob/master/lib/src/clojure_lsp/classpath.clj#L184) is enough, it will also consider the `:source-aliases` setting if any to find the classpath using those aliases.
+clojure-lsp uses [these default project-specs](https://github.com/clojure-lsp/clojure-lsp/blob/0366069b9bf92c031a1903bb9460702da193f971/lib/src/clojure_lsp/classpath.clj#L186), if the default is not enough, you can try to change the `:source-aliases` setting, if that is not enough yet, you can configure `:project-specs` which is a more low-level setting.

-Supported project types at the moment are:
+This is a summary of the current logic and supported project types:

 - `leiningen`: If a `project.clj` is found at the project root, clojure-lsp will run `lein classpath` with `:source-aliases` specified if any.
 - `deps`: If a `deps.edn` is found at the project root, clojure-lsp will run `clojure -Spath` with `:source-aliases` specified if any.